-Programs within this division are designed to meet the needs of public education.
-They focus on teaching, practice, in-service, and research programs to prepare educators in the pre-service and in-service areas at both the undergraduate and graduate levels.
-There are six component programs within this division that constitute major areas of study within the Bachelor of Arts in Education Degree.
+The academic quality of program offerings within the School of Education are monitored by the Curriculum Committee.
+SOE programs/units are designed to meet the needs of public education and focus on teaching, practice, in-service, and research programs to prepare educators in both the pre-service and in-service areas at both the undergraduate and graduate levels.
+There are ten component programs/units that are represented in the Curriculum Committee, they include: